PALEOLITHIC ART MAGAZINE

 Equally Triton introduced hybrid figure, with human upper part and that lower of fish (see Fontana del Tritone,1612-13, by Gian Lorenzo Bernini, in Piazza Barberini, Rome).

-The cretan Minotaur had Taurus head on man body.
+The Cretan Minotaur had Taurus head on body of man.

 The hybrids, as said, are well represented also in the painting and recording in cave.

-In the Paleolithc, magdalenian culture, numerous zooanthropomorphic figures are been found in cave, like the so-called Sorcier of Les Trois Frères and the man -as-ox of Gabillou (Fig.2)
+In the Paleolithc, magdalenian culture, numerous zooanthropomorphic figures are been found in cave, like the so-called Sorcerer at Les Trois Frères and the man -as-ox of Gabillou (Fig.2)

 Fig.2 Cave of Gabillou (Dordogne, France) Man -as-ox.
 Beginning of the Magdalenian

-or the man with the head of bird of Lascaux, that well represent the close connection, probably on religious bases, between the man and the animal.
+or the man with the head of bird at Lascaux, that well represent the close connection, probably on religious grounds, between the man and the animal.